 All these events are of random sequence in Infinity.
 However, humans have no understanding of what probability is and thus they believe that their existence is axiomatic, that is, it is implied (= it is axiomatic / given / implied) even before Reality starts manifesting.

-Each human grows in a specific context which shapes the way in
+in a specific context which shapes the way in which that human

-which that human processes the information he receives from the
+processes the information he receives from the environment.
+A

 So biologically you want a root (hello, Aussies!) but "MORALLY" your internal head narrative says "I'm not supposed to do that, I won't do it."